Graf-Wronski/Graf-Wronski/README.md

 - 👋 Hi, I’m @Graf-Wronski
-- 👀 I’m interested in Python.
+- 👀 I’m interested in Python, Anna Karenina
 - 🌱 I’m currently learning Machine Learning.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...